 There are four trains per day from Barcelona to Montblanc.
 The journey takes two hours and costs approximately €20 return from Sants, Passeig de Gràcia or Estació de França train stations.
 The journey is quite scenic as the line follows the coast to Tarragona before heading inland to Montblanc.
 You could combine the two towns as a weekend trip from Barcelona.

-If you have a car, it takes about an hour and a half to drive via the AP2, note that the tolls cost about €12 each way.
+If you have a car, it takes about an hour and a half to drive from Barcelona via the AP2, note that the tolls cost about €12 each way.